Applying to to the Auxiliares Program: How to Apply to be a Language Assistant in Spain

 According to everything I have read, it takes a long time to reach the next stage, Adjudicada, which is when they send the autonomous community assignment that the applicant has been placed in.
 You have seven days to accept or reject this placement.
 Assuming it’s accepted, the status becomes Aceptada.
 The final stage is when you receive your Carta de nombramiento, your school placements.
 These latter stages of the Profex application process are exciting to think about, but still seem far off for me.
 I’m just looking forward to being Admitada!

 This whole Profex process was not actually as difficult as I had anticipated.
-Current auxiliaries de conversation blogs and forums were incredibly helpful and reassuring throughout the process.
+Current assstant blogs and forums were incredibly helpful and reassuring throughout the process.
 Unfortunately, I discovered Facebook group for those applying to teach after I applied, otherwise that would have been pretty helpful too.
 In the end, I wound up with number 780.
 While it’s not the best number in the world, I still feel as though it is respectable and feel very comfortable that I should get a placement.
 I’m checking my applications status every hour, if not even more frequently, and I look forward to keeping everyone updated with my thoughts about this whole process.

 Got any questions for Mike or me about the program?
-Leave them for us below in the comments!
-Check back for his process from the Midwest to Spain.

 Related Posts Plugin for WordPress, Blogger...